View Betsy Condron's Obituary on citizensvoice.com and share memories

 In lieu of flowers, if desired, memorials may be made to the George Thompson and Sara Wolfe Bell Scholarship at Wilkes University, Children's Service Center or the Luzerne Foundation.

-For information or to send the family a condolence, please visit the funeral home website at hughbhughes.com.
+For information or to send the family a condolence, please visit hughbhughes.com.